PhilipHarvey20/lease-price-recommender/README.md

 # Step 3 - Calculate Final Price

 Next, we need to calculate how much a property should cost for all of the lease durations between 1 and 365 days.
 Before we do that, remember that most State's hunting seasons are between 90-150 days.
-Therefore, if a State's hunting season is 120 days, then the price of a 120-day lease needs to be about the same as the `annual_acre_price`, since 120 days is essentially a full "year" of hunting.
+For example, in Alabama where the deer hunting season is 120 days, the price of a 120-day lease should cost about as much as the `annual_acre_price`, since 120 days in Alabama is essentially a full "year" of hunting.

 To achieve that, I will use a function where `lease_price` increases steeply at lower `lease_durations` and gradually stabilizes around day 90-150 (depending on the State).
 We can use an exponential decay function with a horizontal reflection over the x-axis.
 Basically a "flipped" exponential decay curve